 In a motorcycle crash, the initial impact may set the events of the crash in motion, but it is only the first in a sequence of impacts in which serious injury or death may occur.
 After the initial impact, often the driver is thrown and is then at risk of striking environmental elements like trees, guardrails, curbs, other vehicles, and the hard asphalt below.
 These elements can induce further injuries, and any motorcycle wreck lawyer can assure you that these injuries become very serious very quickly.

 Due to the chaos inherent in motorcycle accidents, there are many different kinds of injuries which are sustained by their drivers.
-However, motorcycle accident lawyers in Alpharetta do see certain trends in motorcycle crash injuries and here are a few of the most common:
+However, car accident lawyers in Alpharetta do see certain trends in motorcycle crash injuries and here are a few of the most common:

 - Road rash